-To address the unique physical requirements of the Event Center and its proposed location on the site, the Golden State Warriors are requesting amendments to the D4D.
-The proposed amendments will consist of revisions to the D4D Standards; principally related to building massing, number of towers, tower separation, and bulk.
-A preliminary list of those Design Standards potentially requiring revision is included in Appendix A of this Major Phase application.
+Toaddress the unique physical requirements of the Event Center and its proposed location on the site, the Golden State Warriors are requesting amendments to the D4D, which will consist of minor revisions to the D4D Standards, principally related to building massing, number of towers, tower separation, and bulk.
 The proposed amendments to the D4D would be adopted prior to approval of this Major Phase application.
 As a result, the following discussion on Design Standards for Blocks 29-32 assumes that the D4D amendments would be approved.
 In no case will the Project exceed the 160' height limit or otherwise be inconsistent with the zoning and other standards set forth in the Mission Bay South Redevelopment Plan.